SiGiL-Cpp/CppCraft/pages/05-processing.md

 If you wonder about the "DIRTY" glowing flag, that's kind of important.
 If you remember, there are only a handful of containers at L1 level.
 So eventually, we'll have to free one to copy the new boxes passing by.
-- If that flag is down, we can just throw it away in the furnace.
+- If that flag is down, we can just throw the old content away in the furnace.
 - But if the flag is raised, it's the only place we have the mix the apprentice just made, we should not throw it away.
   - What do we do then?
 We copy the box back into the L2 cache, and switch the